-Although the page count is long, I've broken up paragraphs into very small chunks so it is easier to read for English learners like you.
+Although the page count is long, I've broken up the paragraphs into very small chunks so it is easier to read for English learners like you.
+Plus, you are used to reading code documentation in English anyways.

 You can read this book in less than 1 hour.
 Yes, that's right, only 1 hour.
-If you do 1 Step a day, which takes just 15 minutes, then you'll be done in 4 days.

 So please, read the entire book and learn how you can quickly build your English Foundation.